 Teen Dating Violence Prevention Program

-Partnering with local schools, PADV is implementing a teen dating violence curriculum that increases their knowledge of non-violence conflict resolution, communication, and problem solving skills.
-111 presentations were provided to 3,741 participants.
+Partnering with local schools and youth serving organizations, PADV is implementing a teen dating violence curriculum that increases their knowledge of non-violence conflict resolution, communication, and problem solving skills.

 Outreach to the Community-At-Large